Reuse Mulched Leaves & Grass Clippings

-Save time, energy, and the environment
+Save time, energy, and the environment.

-Here are a few tips to consider when recycling your grass clippings:
+Here are a few tips to consider:

 - Mow Tall: Taller grass produces a deeper root system that uses water and fights diseases more efficiently.
 It also helps cut down on weeds.
 Ideally, set your blade at the highest setting and cut no more than 1/3 of the grass length.